brandon-dale/370_FinalProject/README.md

 Click on our git hub repo link https://github.com/Xx-rat-xX/370_FinalProject Clone the repo to your local machine via the instructions provided on canvas (See https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository )

+**Through your terminal/commandprompt, navigate to the directory of the cloned project and perfrom the following command _git checkout release__**

-Open your finder/file explorer and navigate to the cloned repo (should be called 'CS370_Lab06') open the .uproject file download starter content close the game!! then reopen so all the assets are available/visible
+Open your finder/file explorer and navigate to the cloned repo (should be called '370_FinalProject') open the .uproject file download starter content close the game!! then reopen so all the assets are available/visible